 Your patients are not physicians.
 If a patient has seen you for the last five months for an ulcer and it has healed, don’t tell him to come back PRN.
 Tell him to schedule a return appointment in a couple of months.

 5. Always Follow-Up

 What about dispensing orthotics or DME?
 You need to schedule follow-up appointments to make sure those devices are still working.

-Remember, it is much more expensive to acquire new patients then it is to keep the ones you already have.
-It is also poor medical care to not actively follow up with your patients.
+Remember, it is much more expensive to acquire new patients than it is to keep the ones you already have.
+It is also poor medical care to not actively follow-up with your patients.

 In next month’s blog, we will discuss the lack of recall campaigns and patients who cancel their appointments.